Global weak solutions to the isentropic compressible Navier-Stokes equations with vacuum and unbounded density in a half-plane under Dirichlet boundary conditions: Introduction

 becomes difficult to control analytically for $\sigma=\sigma(t)\triangleq\min\{1,t\}$, particularly in view of the lack of a satisfactory bound for $\|\nabla\mathbf{u}\|_{L^4}$.
 To overcome this obstacle, we split the time interval into two regimes and carefully account for the initial-time singularity associated with the velocity gradient by means of an $L^6$ estimate (see \eqref{3.18} and \eqref{3.19}).
 This procedure allows us to focus on

 which can be enclosed by the estimates derived in \eqref{3.33} once the effective viscous flux has been controlled.
-In a certain sense, the reduced density regularity manifests itself in stronger temporal singularities near the initial time.
+This reflects the fact that, in general, the $L^\theta$ framework is less effective than $L^\infty$ estimates in controlling nonlinear terms involving the pressure $P(\rho)$.

 Having resolved the above difficulties, we further invoke Zlotnik's inequality (see Lemma \ref{lzlo}) to obtain a time-uniform upper bound for $\|\rho\|_{L^\theta}$.
 A key step in this procedure is the global control of $\|\widetilde{F}\|_{L^\infty}$, as shown in \eqref{3.54} and \eqref{3.57}, where the density-weighted inequality established in Lemma \ref{l2.4} and the spatial weighted estimate in Lemma \ref{l3.5} play central roles.
 With these \textit{a priori} estimates in hand, we obtain the desired regularity for the density, in particular a level of integrability stronger than that typically available in the Lions--Feireisl's theory.
 At last, by a standard compactness argument combined with the continuity method, we construct a global weak solution in the sense of Definition \ref{d1.1} that satisfies \eqref{1.14}.